zephir-lang/zephir-docs/en/installation.md

 <a name='installing-zephir'></a>
 ## Installing Zephir

 First make sure that the Zephir parser extension is installed and activated.
-You can follow this [tutorial](https://github.com/phalcon/php-zephir-parser).
+You can find installation instructions in the [Zephir Parser repository](https://github.com/phalcon/php-zephir-parser).

 ### Release PHAR